 |It is easy to get into this career.
 Some previous work-related skill, knowledge, or experience is required for this career.|

 |Not suitable for people who likes to help and teach others|

 60% of Rough Carpenters said they were satisfied with their job and 58% said they feel like their job is making other people’s lives better.

 You can read more about these career personality types here.

 People who are suitable for this job tends to like work activities that include practical, hands-on problems and solutions.
 They like working with plants, animals, and real-world materials like wood, tools, and machinery..

 They also like working with ideas, and require an extensive amount of thinking.
 They like searching for facts and figuring out problems mentally.

-Rough Carpenters job description, Rough Carpenters salary, Rough Carpenters information, what is the job of a Rough Carpenter like, pros and cons about Rough Carpenters, colleges and universities for Rough Carpenters, is Rough Carpenters the right career for me, Easy careers to get into, careers in Construction and Extraction
+Rough Carpenters job description, Rough Carpenters salary, Rough Carpenters information, what is the job of a Rough Carpenter like, pros and cons about Rough Carpenters, colleges and universities for Rough Carpenters, is Rough Carpenters the right career for me, careers in Construction and Extraction